CHAPTER 13

 US$12,851,327 Construction Services

-The thresholds set out in this paragraph shall be adjusted in accordance with Section G of this
+The thresholds set out in this paragraph shall be adjusted in accordance with Section G (Threshold Adjustment Formula) of this Schedule.

 List of Other Entities:

-- Aeropuerto Internacional de la Ciudad de México, S.A. de C.V.
-(International Airport of México City)
+1. Aeropuerto Internacional de la Ciudad de México, S.A. de C.V.
+(International Airport of Mexico City)

 Toll Roads and Bridges and Related Services)